+Recommended Textbook

+Berzoff, J., Flanagan, L. & Hertz, P. (Eds.)
+(2011).
+Inside out and outside in:

+Psychodynamic clinical theory and psychopathology in contemporary multicultural contexts.
+Lanham, MD: Rowman & Littlefield Publishers, Inc.

-The required nontext readings will be available on ARES.
-Access the USC Library ARES website to gain access to the assigned articles for 505 that are not included in the textbooks or other online materials.
-You will need your student email address and password: https://usc.ares.atlas-sys.com/
+The required non-text readings will be available on ARES.
+Access USC Library’s online reserves system, ARES, to view the required readings for 506 that are not included in the textbook.
+You will need your student email address and password to access the system: https://usc.ares.atlas-sys.com/

 Recommended Guidebook for APA Style Formatting